-Here are some of the best careers for empaths.
+Here are 11 of the best careers for empaths.
 [Want to know what job fits your personality type?
 Find out here.]

-Empaths are natural caregivers, wanting to accommodate anyone who is unwell.
+Empaths are natural caregivers, wanting to help those who are unwell.
 As a nurse, you must have that instinct to help patients feel more relaxed and confident in the care they're receiving.

 Like nurses, psychologists help those who are experiencing health issues.
 Mental illnesses are just as real and debilitating as physical ones, and they require the proper attention and treatment.